flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 Nalut Festival: Berber Tuareg Dance.

-Nalut House in Libya, built of stones
+Nalut House built of stones

 Traditional Berber-style houses from Nalut.

-traditional oil press fron nalut
+traditional oil press from nalut

 A traditional Berber Oil Press From Nalut.

-Up towards nalut
+up towards nalut

 Nalut: the beautiful town of Nalut is surrounded by a valley from three sides, providing a magnificent view from its summit, looking down at the plains and the spiraling road leading to the top of the mountain.